 A lighthouse is one of very few constructions in Cabo da Roca

 This wild, mystical cape is the westernmost edge of Europe and one of Portugal’s most emblematic sights.
-It attracts thousands of tourists, who not only want to stand on the westernmost point of the European continent, but also want to witness the raw beauty of nature.
+It attracts thousands of tourists, who not only wish to stand on the westernmost point of the European continent, but also want to witness the raw beauty of nature.
 From the top of a sheer cliff, 140 meters (460ft) above the roaring sea, they see “where land ends and the sea begins,” as 16th-century poet Camões put it, and as inscribed on a plaque placed here in 1979.

 Beyond the horizon is the American continent, and if you followed a straight line, you’d end up in Delaware in the United States.